 A 1926 trial on charges of conspiracy to defraud the government acquitted Fall, a 1927 prosecution on related charges was declared a mistrial amidst charges of jury tampering, and a 1929 trial convicted Fall of accepting a $100,000 bribe from oilman

 Edward L.Doheny.
 Fall was fined $100,000 and sentenced to one year in prison.
-(He was released without ever having paid his fine, presumably because he could not afford to pay it.)
-Although Fall was paroled (largely for reasons of ill health) after serving ten months of his one year sentence, he was not “pardoned from prison so that he could die at home” — helived on for another twelve years before passing away at age 83 in 1941.
+(He was released without ever having paid his fine, presumably because he could not afford it.)
+Although Fall was paroled (largely for reasons of ill health) after serving ten months of his one-year sentence, he was not “pardoned from prison so that he could die at home” — helived on for another twelve years before passing away at age 83 in 1941.

 - Ivar Kreuger was the “Match King,” a Swedish businessman who founded and ran Kreuger & Toll, a multi-billion-dollar match conglomerate.
 Kreuger, like other financial crooks of his era, was essentially running a huge pyramid scheme through a complex structure of hundreds of subsidiary shell companies, hiding his manipulation by cooking the company books and insisting that financial statements not be audited.

 Kreuger & Toll securities were among the most widely held in the United States, and when the company went under in 1932 (nearly